christian-brindley/jwtx/README.md

 ## Limitations

 Currently jwtx only supports public key based algorithms - i.e. ES*, RS* and PS*.
+The issuer JWK has to contain an x5c parameter with an X509 certificate.
 HMAC based signatures are not supported.

 There is also limited error handling.